catseye/Lariat/README.md

 free variables are inside the term, _before_ `resolve`-ing it.
 Thus `freevars` exists to fulfill that purpose.

 In this, there seems to be a certain irony.
-It seems like it's not possible to escape the basic complexities of name binding, that is, of capture-avoiding substitution.
+It seems like there is a basic complexity to capture-avoiding substitution, and that it's not actually possible to escape it.

 What I mean is that the naive implementation of name binding requires a supply of fresh names to which bound variables can be renamed, to